It's all about giving. . .we support two National charities every year

-Our employees are the heart of everything we do, we want to help support causes that are special to them ... so we figured it would only be right that they play a key role in the Pavers Foundation by nominating two charities of the year.
+Our employees are the heart of everything we do, we want to help support causes that are special to them ... so we figured it would only be right that they play a key role in the Pavers Foundation by nominating two annual chosen charities.

 Every six months we nominate four major charities which are put to a popular vote amongst our colleagues at Pavers Shoes, Jones Bootmaker and Herring Shoes, the causes are chosen based on our core values, healthcare, education and community.

-The cause which receives the most votes is selected as one of our two charities of the year.
+The cause which receives the most votes is selected as one of our two annual charities.

 Macmillan Cancer Support

-Our first of two charities of the year for The Pavers Foundation has been revealed!
+The first of two annual charities for The Pavers Foundation has been revealed!
 We are thrilled to announce that Macmillan Cancer Support has been nominated by the employees of Pavers Shoes, Jones Bootmaker and Herring, since the launch of the Pavers Foundation in 2018.

 In December 2018, Pavers Foundation donated an astonishing £62,500 to Macmillan Cancer Support.
 We were overjoyed to hear that this donation will fund a local Macmillan nurse for one year, or around 2,232 Macmillan nursing hours, helping people just like Kate.